Sacramento’s CORE: Par, Birdie, Eagle. Albatross next?

 Commercial Property Owners Targeted in Effort to Change Proposition 13

-Over 30 years ago, voters passed Proposition 13 in response to unpredictable tax increases imposed on property in this state.
-Prop.
-13 set a base rate of taxation and limited annual increases in assessed value.
-This protection continues today for all residential, commercial and industrial properties.
-Year after year, legislation is introduced to increase taxes […]
+More than 30 years ago, voters approved Proposition 13 to limit unpredictable property tax increases.
+The measure established a base tax rate and capped annual assessment increases.
+Those protections still apply to residential, commercial and industrial properties.
+Year after year, legislation is introduced to increase taxes on commercial and industrial property by amending Prop.
+13 […]

 The Senator will Rise Again